querkmachine/beeps.website/src/accessibility.md

 - The bottom border of the website header isn't visible in forced colours mode.
 - The icon of the navigation menu button isn't visible in forced colours mode.
 - The about and now pages use system emoji as iconography.
 Not all devices are capable of rendering emoji or the full range of emoji.
 Additionally, these may create a confusing and overly verbose experience for screen reader users.
+- The GOV.UK browser data page requires two-dimensional scrolling to view the full content of data tables.
+This isn't a failure under [WCAG's Reflow criterion](https://www.w3.org/WAI/WCAG22/Understanding/reflow.html), which has an exception for data tables, but may be difficult for some users to navigate.

 ## Preparation of this accessibility statement